ratwolfzero/Chladni_Figures/README.md

 ## Limitations

-- Field-based simulation; **does not model particle dynamics**.
+- Field-based simulation; does not model particle dynamics.

+>Note: This simulation visualizes the nodal patterns of a square membrane with fixed edges, governed by the wave equation, capturing the essence of Chladni figures.
+In real experiments, elastic plates follow complex bending physics, but the membrane model approximates their nodal patterns using simpler wave mechanics.<grok:render type="render_inline_citation">1</grok:render><grok:render type="render_inline_citation">3</grok:render><grok:render type="render_inline_citation">4</grok:render> Focusing on nodal patterns avoids the unresolved complexity of grain motion, highlighting the universal physics of resonance, independent of material properties.
+The simulation uses a cosine term for standing-wave visualizations, aligning nodal lines at $Z = 0$ for clarity in the 2D/3D comparison panel, and employs a square membrane ($L_x = L_y$) to capture degenerate modes, such as (3,5) and (5,3), which enhance pattern variety.<grok:render type="render_inline_citation">3</grok:render>

-- Only finite `max_mode` included.
+- Only finite max_mode included.

-- Damping γ is uniform; real plates have non-uniform damping.
+- Damping $\gamma$ is uniform; real plates have non-uniform damping.

-- Geometry is idealized square mebrane.
+- Geometry is idealized square membrane.

 - Uses a membrane model for computational efficiency, which simplifies the physics of a true plate with bending stiffness.

 ---